 Maddie Johnson-Harwitz's Brief:

 Our-Kendall is an interactive public art installation that is deployed in front of the Koch Institute in Kendall Square in order to engage and bring together the Kendall Square community in a unique way.
-The installment consists of a large circular piece that is engraved with the pattern of cells under a microscope, to match the design sense of the gallery inside the Koch Institute.
+The installment is consisted of a large circular piece that is engraved with the pattern of cells under a microscope, to match the design sense of the gallery inside the Koch Institute.

 The purpose of this installation is to bring to life the people of Kendall Square and engage them in a community activity.
 Kendall is known for being a "cultural dead spot", as many of the people who live and work in Kendall spend their time behind closed doors and in offices.
 This project aims to connect and engage the people of Kendall to create a more lively and active community.
 In order to achieve this goal, the installation is an interactive piece that comes together with the work of many.
 The structure of the installation includes the engraved cells, with accompanying holes where a cylindrical shape fits.
-Passersby are invited to interact with the installation by taking a cylindrical piece and drawing a self-portrait using only one stroke.
+Passerby are invited to interact with the installation by taking a cylindrical piece, and drawing a self portrait using only one stroke.
 As more and more cylinders are added, one will begin to see the faces of Kendall Square.

 Tinna Grönfeldt's Brief:

 ''Our-Kendall'' is an interactive community art piece that aims to showcase the Kendall Square community.
 The piece is inspired by the already existing artwork displayed in Kendall but invites pedestrians to engage and co-create an art piece.